kroharu/MEG/README.md

 6) Go here: https://drive.google.com/file/d/1btAtmC5bpDIZeOk5qBX7EvpbCyRZcYcm/view?usp=sharing and install National Instruments DAQmx driver installer.
 Run it.

 7) Go to C:\Qt\Tools\Qt Creator\bin and run qtcreator.exe file.
 Open Quspin.pro project, which should be in C:\Qt\QtProfects\Quspin.
 You will be redirected to the project settings page.
 Click on "setup project".
 Click on Qt Profile, choose add.. and browse C:\Qt\5.14.2\msvc2017_64\bin - there you'll find qmake.exe.
-Than make your configuration screen like this:
+Then make your configuration screen like this:
 --Screenshot here--

 ### Enjoy!